SmitaS1/deep-learning-challenge/Neural_Network_Model_Report.md

 GBM effectively captures complex relationships in data and iteratively improves predictive performance.
 By focusing on areas where previous models failed, GBM may provide better predictive accuracy for this classification problem.
 By exploring these alternative models, we can leverage their strengths in handling complex data relationships, reducing overfitting, and providing interpretability, potentially leading to improved predictive accuracy for determining the success of applicants if funded by Alphabet Soup.

+## Note: AlphabetSoupCharity_Optimization
+In this file I have used steps to increase model performance to predict accuracy exceed 75%

+I added column 'NAME', added more layers, modify the number of nurons, switched up the activation functions associated with each layer in an attempt to achieve higher model accuracy.

+layers = 3
+hidden_nodes_layer1 = 10
+hidden_nodes_layer2 = 8
+hidden_nodes_layer3= 6
+epochs = 30
+Loss: 0.4892241656780243, Accuracy: 0.7560349702835083